NuteBurn/nuteburn.github.io/_posts/2020-02-19-blog-updates.md

 ---

 ## Airtable
 I'm going to try my damnedest to keep as much data from my grows as possible and keep it open on this blog.
-I chose [Airtable](https://airtable.com/) because its simple enough to integrates with jekyll and github pages through an iframe.
+I chose [Airtable](https://airtable.com/) because its simple enough to integrate with Jekyll and Github pages through an iframe.

 It's pretty bare bones right now as I don't have much data to input yet, but it will <i class="green">grow</i> with my plants.